ajaytitus1386/Portio/src/projects/home/portio.md

 stack: React | Gatsby | GraphQL | Sass
 slug: react-portio
 thumb: ../../images/thumbs/portioThumb.png
+priority: 1
 ---

 # An All Purpose Personal Portfolio

 Built using Gatsby, a front end framework based on React and powered by GraphQL which was styled using SASS
 <br>
 **And you're looking at it right now!**